The Path I Walk

 Aashna Counselling & Psychotherapy (Co-Founder)

-My rich difference and intersectionality means I haven’t always felt seen or understood within the therapy field, both as client, trainee and therapist, an experience for many who come from marginalised backgrounds.
+My rich difference and intersectionality means I haven’t always felt seen or understood within the therapy field, both as client, trainee and therapist, an experience for many who come from diverse backgrounds.
 With that in mind, Shammi Kohli and I founded Aashna, a therapeutic space dedicated to inclusivity and embracing difference & diversity in all its forms.

 Qualifications & Training

-Certificate in Supervision ( Minster Center, 2021)
+Certificate in Supervision ( The Minster Center, 2021)

 MA in Integrative Psychotherapy ( The Minster Centre, 2018)